joancruzz/holbertonschool-zero_day/0x01-emacs/README.md

 Command to save an emacs file

-command to cut a line
+Command to cut a line

+Command to paste